sam-sooter/prox_crit_toolkit/README.md

 The `\src\matlab` and `\src\python` directories contain the MATLAB and python implementations of d<sub>2</sub>, respectively.

-The `\test` directory contains example applications of our approach on simulated data and electrophysiological data from mouse visual cortex [Buzsaki].
+The `\demo` directory contains example applications of our approach on simulated data and electrophysiological data from mouse visual cortex [Buzsaki].

 The software has been tested with MATLAB version xx-yy and Python version aa-bb.
 ## Citing this work